 Please note: these policies apply only to members of the Stevens community who have institutional access to these databases.

-Posting an item to Canvas (or another LMS) does not exempt an instructor from copyright regulations.
+Posting an item to Canvas for educational purposes does not exempt an instructor from copyright regulations.
 The information presented here provides guidance but should not be considered legal advice.
-If in doubt, it is always advisable to err on the side of caution and speak with legal counsel.